kimeguida/ProCare/procare_python_package/README.md

 ProCare is a [point cloud registration](https://en.wikipedia.org/wiki/Point_set_registration) approach to align protein cavities decribed by an ensemble of 3D points.
 Each point is labelled with one of eight pharmacophoric features complementary to the one of the closest protein atom, or a dummy feature where appropriate ([Desaphy *et al*., 2020]( https://doi.org/10.1021/ci300184x)).

 ## Requirements
 1. Cavities described by 3D pharmacophoric points, generetaed with IChem Volsite ([da Silva *et al.*, 2018](https://doi.org/10.1002/cmdc.20170050)) or downloaded from the [scPDB](bioinfo-pharma.u-strasbg.fr/scPDB/) database.
-IChem is downloadable [here](http://bioinfo-pharma.u-strasbg.fr/labwebsite/download.html).
+IChem is downloadable [here](http://bioinfo-pharma.u-strasbg.fr/labwebsite/download.html),
-2. Python with procare package and dependencies installed (see install)
+2. A Linux/POSIX operating system,
-3. A Linux/POSIX operating system
+3. Python with procare package and dependencies installed (see install).

 ## Install (Linux/POSIX)
 ProCare install package consists of:
 - A version of [Open3D](http://www.open3d.org/) v.
-0.5.0.0 ([Zhou et al, 2018](https://doi.org/10.1007/s00104-009-1793-x)), modified to handle chemical data
+0.5.0.0 ([Zhou et al, 2018](https://doi.org/10.1007/s00104-009-1793-x)), modified to handle IChem Volsite chemical features,
-- procare python scripts
+- procare python scripts,
-- procare launcher script procare_launcher.py
+- procare launcher script procare_launcher.py.

 ### Easy install (no conda experience)
 To easier installation, a bash script install.sh is provided.